California Trail Interpretive Center

 If anything about the Donner Party has ever piqued your interest, a visit to Elko’s California Trail Interpretive Center is long overdue.
-Memorializing and telling the story of over 250,000 of brave pioneers that made their way west on the California Trail, this Bureau of Land Management-ran facility provides a detailed look into what it was like traveling the California Trail during 1841-1869.
-Learn the stories of the pioneers who survived this 2,000-mile journey; some seeing land, some gold, and even adventure.
-Work your way throughout a multitude of extremely well-done interactive exhibits to learn what it would’ve been like to endure this famed route west to gain a better understanding of a multitude of historic and cultural sites found throughout the American West and Nevada.
+Memorializing and telling the story of more than 250,000 of brave pioneers who made their way west along the arduous California Trail, this Bureau of Land Management-run facility provides a detailed look into what it was like traveling the California Trail during 1841-1869.
+Learn the stories of the pioneers who made this 2,000-mile trek, some in search of land, others gold, and all finding plenty of adventure.
+Work your way through an array of thoughtfully curated, interactive exhibits to learn what it would’ve been like to endure this famed route west to gain a better understanding of historic and cultural sites found throughout Nevada and the American West.

-The California Trail Interpretive Center is open five days a week and offers movies and programs on the Donner Party, the California Gold Rush, American Indian heritage specific to the region, the harrowing Forty Mile Desert and more.
-Plus, there are a handful of easy hiking trails adjacent to the Center, which offer views of the expansive and rugged Ruby Mountain range, the historic South Fork Canyon, and mighty Humboldt River.
-The Center also has an impressive gift shop, offering a variety of books, children’s gifts, apparel, candy, Nevada-specific library and other miscellaneous Trail-related goodies.
+Situated on the western outskirts of Elko, NV, California Trail Interpretive Center offers movies and programs on the American Indian heritage specific to the region, the California Gold Rush, tales of the harrowing Forty Mile Desert, detailing what life was like for the thousands of pioneers along the trail.
+Discover a handful of easy hiking trails adjacent to the Center, which offer views of the rugged Ruby Mountains range, historic South Fork Canyon, and the mighty Humboldt River.
+The Center also has a great gift shop, offering a variety of books, children’s gifts, apparel, candy, a Nevada-specific library, and other miscellaneous Trail-related goodies.

 Travel Nevada Pro Tip

-The California Trail Center is physically located just off I-80, at Hunter Exit 292, two miles north of the west end of the Hastings Cutoff (which made the Donner Party one of the most famous overland groups of all time) and two miles east of the Greenhorn Cutoff on the California Trail, eight miles west of Elko.
+The California Trail Center is situated west of Elko along Interstate 80, AKA the Cowboy Corridor road trip.
+Look for Hunter Exit 292, eight miles west of Elko, and two miles north of the ill-fated Hastings Cutoff (which made the Donner Party one of the most tragically famous overland groups of all time).